|

 Preheatoven to 425°F. Stir together flour, salt, sugar and baking powder.
 Using a pastryblender, cut butter into the flour mixture until it resembles coarse crumbs.Stir together the yogurt, egg yolks, and lemon peel.
 Add this mixture to theflour mixture and stir lightly.
 Add cream, one tablespoon at a time until doughbegins to clump together.

 Gather dough on a lightly floured surface and knead three or four times until itholds together.
 Do not overwork the dough.
 Pat into a rectangle about 1 inchthick and cut with a 2-inch round biscuit cutter.
 Place scones on an ungreasedcookie sheet.
+Using apastry brush, brush tops with beaten egg whites.
+Bake in middle of oven for 10minutes or until light brown.
+Serve warm or cold with butter and jam or lemoncurd and clotted cream.Yield: Makes 12 to 14 scones.

 You can find the above recipe(s) by tapping here on the Home Cookin’ index.

 Copyright © 1999-2005 S.H.
-Klock/ The Recipe Reader / at Home Cookin’
+Klock/ The Recipe Reader / at Home Cookin’.

 For personal use only.
 All rights reserved.
 Terms of use.